junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You were in Heaven --" Sam chokes out.

 "I guessed so.
-Living our best memories," Mary answers, her tight smile slightly wider.
+Living our best memories," Mary answers, her smile grows slightly wider.
 "We were about to go to the movies together, do you remember that?"

-"Slaughterhouse Five," Dean nods small, having a quiet sobbing sound.
+"Slaughterhouse Five," Dean nods small, stifling a quiet sobbing sound.
 "The movie you and Dad watched so many times, and we just couldn't miss it when it re-released."

 "That's right," Mary smiles gently.

 Sam droops his eyes.
-He was too small to remember anything back then.
+He was too young to remember anything back then.

 "I was driving us to the theater, and a big black hole showed up from nowhere in the middle of the road.
 I couldn't stop in time, so we all went in and ended up outside our old house."
 John tells them, frowning.
 "What's happening?
-Something happened to the Heaven?"
+Something happened to Heaven?
+Or is it just us?"

-"Yeah, Heaven and angels got into some trouble."
+"Not just you.
+Heaven and angels were in trouble."
 Dean wipes his eyes carelessly, sitting down on the armchair opposite the tea table.
 Sam sits on the armrest.

-Dean tells them about the angels' critical situations and the crumbling of Heaven.
+Dean starts telling them about the angels' critical situations and the crumbling of Heaven.

 "Angels are real?"
 Mary and John ask at the same time.

 Dean huffs a small laugh.
 "Yeah, very.
 Angel with a capital 'A', you know, wings, halo, harp...
 In fact, speaking of, we got ourselves an angel buddy watching over us all this time."

-He turns to the angel standing by the entrance, waving him over.
+He turns to his back, expecting to see Cas standing right behind him, but he's not here.
+Dean looks around the room in confusion and finds Cas still staying stiffly by the entrance, just watching them with careful eyes -- mostly watching him, it seems.
+Their eyes meet, and Dean asks silently through his eyes, *What are you doing there?
+Come over here.*

+Cas just stares back stoically.

+Dean has to make a big gesture to wave him over.

 "Mom, Dad, this is Castiel, Angel of the Lord.
 Cas, my parents."
 Dean looks between them nervously.

-Cas walks into their sight slowly.
+Cas walks into the room slowly.
 "Hello," he says with his low voice.
 Meeting Dean's encouraging eyes, he adds a clarification, "I -- don't actually have a harp."

 Mary widens her eyes.
 "Are you... actually watching over them?
-I mean, when I told them angels were watching over them, I didn't actually know..." she glances at Dean.
-"Do you remember?"
+I mean, when I told them angels were watching over them, I didn't actually know..."
+She stops herself as if she's afraid she had said something offensive to the angel.
+She shifts and glances at Dean, instead, "Do you remember?
+I'd told you that every night before you go to sleep.
+That's the only way to make you not afraid of the dark."

-Dean's smile brightens.
+Dean's smile brightens a degree.
 "Never forgot, never will."
-He looks up at Cas as the angel walks to the side of the chair, landing a hand on the back of his trench coat.
-"Yeah, he watched over us, saved me, saved the whole world a couple of times."
+He looks up at Cas as the angel walks to the side of the chair, and puts a hand on the back of Cas's trench coat fondly.
+"Yeah, he watched over us, saved me, saved the whole world a couple of times.
+Doing that like an everyday job."

 "You saved me many times, too, Dean," Cas answers earnestly.

 John narrows his eyes.
 "Is that why you want to save the angels?
 Cure them of that disease none of us really know much about?
-Because you have an angel 'buddy' now?"
+Because you have an angel *buddy* now?"
 He presses on the word "buddy" hard as if biting the word.

-Dean wets his dry lips.
+Dean runs his tongue over his dry lips.
 "I guess."

 John glances at Cas, looking him up and down, taking him in fully, his eyes lingering on Dean's hand.
-Dean takes his hand back uneasily, left hand rubbing the right.
+Dean takes his hand back uneasily, left hand rubbing the right, as if it just got burnt.

 "And why would an angel save you?"
-John frowns.
+John frowns, asking slowly.

 Sam squirms uncomfortably from where he sits.
 "Mom, Dad, it's already too late in the night now.
 Dean and I were exhausted, and we probably shouldn't continue disturbing Missouri.
 Why don't we go get some rest and we'll catch you up on everything later?"